 - 1) Smoking is prohibited within any communal parts of the building in line with Smoke Free England legislation. - 2) Hot works are not normally conducted.
 If essential maintenance requires the use of hot work processes, then corporate policies and procedures are to be followed. - 3) The fixed electrical installation should be tested every 5 years.
-At the time of the assessment, labelled evidence confirmed that the last electrical installation conditioning report (EICR) was carried out on 20.02.25.
-An email was sent to the electrical department requesting the EICR. - 4) Portable electrical equipment used as part of the Caretaking / Cleaning regime is subject to annual PAT Testing.
+At the time of the assessment, it was confirmed that the last electrical installation conditioning report (EICR) was carried out on 20.02.25.
+Recorded as Satisfactory. - 4) Portable electrical equipment used as part of the Caretaking / Cleaning regime is subject to annual PAT Testing.
 This information is held by the Estate Services Manager. - 5) Portable heaters are not allowed in any common parts of the premises. - 6) Gas appliances and pipework (where installed) are subject to annual testing and certification.
 This cyclical contract is managed by the inhouse Gas Team.
 The gas is supplied externally. - 7) As per tenancy agreements, flammable liquids or gas cylinders should not be stored on site.